 Internal Disputes Resolution Procedure

 In the first instance, you should write to the person nominated by the council that made the decision about which you wish to appeal.
-You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining (or such longer period that the nominated person considers reasonable).
+You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining, or such longer period that the nominated person considers reasonable.
 The nominated person will consider your complaint and notify you of his / her decision.
-If you are still dissatisfied with that person’s decision (or their failure to make a decision), you may, within six months of the date of the decision apply to the administering authority to have the decision reconsidered.
+If you are still dissatisfied with that person’s decision or their failure to make a decision, you may apply to the administering authority within six months of the date of the decision to have the decision reconsidered.

 A leaflet explaining the Internal Disputes Resolution Procedure and relevant time limits is available from your administering authority’s Pension Section.